tunnckoCore/stringify-github-short-url/README.md

 }) // => 'assemble/assemble-core'
 ```

+## Related
+- [apidocs-cli](https://github.com/tunnckocore/apidocs-cli): Command-line app for generating API docs from code comments.
+Can be used as API of `helper-apidocs` package.
+- [gitclone-cli](https://github.com/tunnckocore/gitclone-cli): Git clone github repository with pattern like `user/repo#branch`
+- [parse-github-short-url](https://github.com/tunnckocore/parse-github-short-url): Parse a github/npm shorthand (user/repo#branch or user/repo@version) URL into an object.
+- [parse-github-url](https://github.com/jonschlinkert/parse-github-url): Parse a github URL into an object.

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/tunnckoCore/stringify-github-short-url/issues/new).
 But before doing anything, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines.